Nagendra1997/mesibo-documentation/chatbots/essentials.md

+---
+description: Mesibo Chatbot and Scripting - Introduction
+keywords: chatbot, script, scripting
-# Mesibo Scripting
+title: Mesibo Chatbot and Scripting - Introduction

-Mesibo is built by developers for developers.
-We believe in making our platform open and developer friendly to help you realize your next big idea.
-In this step, We present to you Mesibo Scripting - An easy to use interface that allows you to use the core platform of Mesibo with the wildly popular Javscript.
+---
+Mesibo chatbot & scripting platform allows you to harness the power of Javascript for each message your users are sending and receiving.
+You can create a JavaScript that can carry out your own decision logic on each message to create interesting chatbots and apps.

+Below are two easy to follow examples before we drive deeper into the mesibo chatbot and scripting platform.

+<>

+Isn't it easy and powerful?
+This creates unlimited creative possibilities for building with Mesibo.
+You can build chatbots, filters, translators, implement socket, and database logic, all from the comfort and ease of Javascript.
+Note that chatbot and scripting platform can not work with mesibo end-to-end encryption.

+The best part is that mesibo chatbot and scripting platform is available at no additional cost; you can download the entire platform on your own servers and use it at no extra cost.
+Hence, there are no reasons for you to use any other platform that charges per conversation or charges per bot, in our opinion, those kind of charges are simply exorbitant and unreasonable to developers.
+Mesibo is built by developers for developers and we tried to address many of the limitations existing platforms have, both technical and otherwise.

+mesibo scripting is built on V8 - [Google’s open-source, high-performance JavaScript and WebAssembly engine](https://v8.dev), written in C++, used by chrome and node.js, and offers blazing fast performance.
+It enables you to write chatbots in javascript, a familiar territory instead of learning new technology or fiddling with those XML and inadequate UIs some other platforms uses.

+Now let's get started on the platform itself.

 Mesibo Scripting offers you variety of functionality that help you interface with the core features of Mesibo over an easy to use Javascript interface.

-You can write custom logic in Javascript and let Mesibo Scripting take care of converting that logic into high performance native code.
-This creates unlimited creative possibilities for building with Mesibo.
-You can build chatbots, filters, translators, implement socket and database logic all from the comfort and ease of Javascript.

-Mesibo scripting enables you to achieve a tighter integration with your application and greater control over the core platform of Mesibo.

-The scripting interface is provided through the Mesibo Cloud console and you need not configure or install anything additional to use it.
-Just login to your application console , load your script and get going!

 You can also use the scripting module on your own premise/servers if you are [hosting Mesibo](https://mesibo.com/documentation/on-premise/).
 You can load the scripting module and configure it to run your script.

-## How to use Mesibo Scripting
+{% include github-file.md url="xxxgithub/mesibo/samples/raw/master/js/basic-demo/mesibo-demo.js" line="" %}

+## Basic Concepts
 You can specify your customised logic for each event such as when you receive a message, when a user logs in,etc and also use core utility functions provided by mesibo to perform different actions like sending a message, making an HTTP request, connecting to a socket, writing to a database, etc.

-From Mesibo Console , you can configure to run a custom script for each user,etc.
+The scripting interface is provided through the Mesibo Cloud console and you need not configure or install anything additional to use it.
+Just login to your application console , load your script and get going!

 With Mesibo Scripting you can specify your customized logic for each event such as when a user  sends or recieves a message,  when auser logs in,etc and also use core utility functions provided by mesibo to perform different actions like sending a message, makingan HTTP request, connecting to a socket, write to a database, etc. You can build chatbots, filter messages, modify or translate messages and much more to open up unlimited creative possibilities all from the comfort and ease of Javascript.

 You can configure a scripts that will be triggered when a user sends data or receives  data.
 You can also configure a default app script that runs for all events at the app level.

 If you are using Mesibo On-Premise you can use the Scripting Module and configure the same.The module interface is provided in native C/C++ platform which ensures raw performance and stability.

 ## How Mesibo Scripting Works
-The script you configure is executed at runtime through the Mesibo Native Interface.
-This is done by using a Javascript Engine which compiles Javscript code into Native C/C++ code and then evaluating that script on each call.
-To do this, Mesibo uses V8 - Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
+mesibo makes it extremely simple to make chatbots or your scripting apps.

+ 1. Write a javascript with functions performing your custom logic for each event, such as when you receive a message, or message status, when a user logs in, etc.

+ 2. Upload script in the mesibo console and specify when this script should be invoked.
+You can invoke script for all the messages for all the users, or for a particular user.
+You can also specify the direction (from and to) of the message.

+ 3. That's it, mesibo will invoke your script as requested.
+Your script can analyze the message and decide on the action to perform, for example, respond, moderate, translate, modify, drop, or pass as it is.

+You can use the same script for multiple users or different scripts for different users.You can even use the different scripts for the same users in each message direction.

+The scripting interface is provided through the Mesibo Cloud console, and you need not configure or install anything additional to use it.
+Just login to your mesibo console, load your script, and get going!

+{% comment %}
 ## Pricing of the Scripting Platform

 Mesibo offers a Pay-as-you-GO pricing model.
 If you are using Mesibo Scripting on the cloud, you will be charged for running your script on a per-second basis. ie; If your script is active for 10 seconds, then your charge willbe $XX/second * 10 seconds = $YY.